Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = TODO 3.3.2 =
 - Added French language translation.
 Translation file submitted by Laurent Jaunaux.
+- The stats metabox in the download edit page will now appear before the shortcodes metabox.
+- Added more usage instructions in the download file upload section.

 = 3.3.1 =
 - Added a new feature to hide the download counts that is shown in some of the fancy templates.
 This new option can be found in the settings menu of the plugin.